docksen/airset/README.md

   updateItem(key: keyof D, value: D[keyof D]): boolean

   /**
-   * Set a field under a path in the data
-   *
-   * - Only set a field under a path in the cached data, and will not update the current data or refresh the page
+   * Set a field under a path in the cached data (will not update the current data or refresh the page) *
    * - To update a field under a path in the current data and refresh the page, use the updateItem method
    * - To refresh the page, use the refresh method
    *